axelson/slackfred/README.md

 Currently available:
 * Setting your API Token
 * Searching files for viewing in your browser
-* Searching users and rooms to trigger Applescript for interacting with the desktop client
+* Searching users and rooms to trigger Applescript for interacting with the desktop client.
+Similar to cmd+k
+* Set your presence
+* View, leave and join channels

 To-do:
-* Leave a room
-* Join a room
 * Display initial_comment when searching files
-* Setting user presence
 * Downloading a file instead of viewing
 * Search messages
-* Search everything (Messages and files)
+* Consolidate files with argparse
+* Create a smoother API key/token process